Manila ramps up security ahead of Asean summit

-Over 40,000 security personnel have been deployed and some 2 billion pesos (S$56 million) spent as part of security measures against possible attacks by Muslim militants and protests by leftist groups.
+Over 40,000 security personnel have been deployed and some 2 billion pesos (S$56 million) spent as part of security measures against possible attacks by Islamic militants and protests by leftist groups.

-The 30th Asean Summit meetings starting on Wednesday (April 26) will see the grouping's foreign ministers meet on Friday and culminate in the leaders' summit on the last day, Saturday.
+The 30th Asean Summit meetings starting today will see the grouping's foreign ministers meet on Friday and culminate in the leaders' summit on the last day, Saturday.

 "We have rehearsed and fine- tuned all our systems and procedures for this event...
 We have established a full backup system that will address any unforeseen situation that may arise," national police chief Roland de la Rosa said on Monday.